Content marketing: the keys to good editorial content

 • your goals;

-• the ideal number of words (or a range);
+• the ideal word count (or a range);

 • the medium on which the message will be published;